WITH A BORDERLINE

 fucked or loved you~ you're obsessively thinking about you,

-and what you might have said or done differently to have avoided
+and what you might have said or done differently or better to

-for this outcome, there's no spare room in your brain to give
+yourself for their rejection of you, there's no spare room in

-to remember and understand what you "might have" done
+desperately trying to remember and understand what you "might

-wrong, until you're feeling overwhelmed, and utterly convinced
+have" done wrong, until you're feeling overwhelmed, and utterly

-ceaseless mental masturbation you're engaging in is exclusively
+essence, this ceaseless mental masturbation you're engaging in

-about You~ and it due to deeply destructive self-involvement.
+is exclusively about You~ and it's due to deeply destructive,

 not unusual to see folks resuscitate these awful relationships